The real Wolf Creek - Ivan Milat and the Backpacker Murders in the Australian Outback

 On 13 November 1993, New South Wales police received a call from Paul Onions from Willenhall in the West Midlands, U.K., who, aged 23, had left his engineering job in England to backpack around Australia three years earlier.

-As he was leaving the car park, a mustached, smiling Australian walked over to him. `Where are you heading to?
+As he was leaving the car park of the cafe, a mustached, smiling Australian walked over to him. `Where are you heading to?
 Do you need a lift, mate?’ he asked.
 He told Paul his name was Bill, and he seemed a genuine and friendly man.
 Onions said, "After we set off in his four-wheel-drive, I talked about my family and plans in Australia, and he chatted about the sort of work he did.
 He was quite cagey about his job, and all he would tell me was that he spent a lot of time on the road”.

 "Bill" stopped the 4X4 truck close to the entrance to Belanglo State Forest, got out, and told Onions he was looking for some music cassettes under the seat.
 Paul felt slightly suspicious, so he followed him out of the vehicle using the excuse that he needed to stretch his legs.
 After a couple of minutes, they both got back in the car, but seconds later, the man got out again and started rummaging under the seat.
 Bill pulled out a black revolver and pointed the gun straight at Onions, and then he reached under the seat again and pulled out a bag containing a rope.
 At that point, Paul undid his seat belt, jumped out of the truck and ran for his life under gunfire.
 Unfortunately for Paul, Bill managed to catch up with him and dragged him to the ground.